 - Spinal Cord Injuries.
 The structures that make up the spinal cord are delicate.
 Even a minor injury can result in nerve damage and pain.
 The more serious the injury, the higher the chances are for paralysis.

 - Burns.
-In the event a car ignites after an accident and the victim is trapped inside, their burn injuries may be severe.
+In the event a car ignites after a collision and the victim is trapped inside, their burn injuries may be severe.
 All burns are painful—even minor ones; however, severe burns may require surgeries, skin grafts, and months in the hospital.

 While physical injuries are handled first after a crash, you may realize you’re suffering emotionally as well.
 It’s not uncommon for car accident victims to deal with anger, guilt, fear, and sadness.
 As time passes, however, those feelings should go away.
 When they don’t, the person could be suffering from post-traumatic stress disorder (PTSD).